Skip to Content

 3. You perform the login steps as you normally would

-4. Detectify records the sequence of actions (page navigations, form inputs, button clicks)
+4. The extension records the sequence of actions (page navigations, form inputs, button clicks) into a .trail file

 The recording captures the structure of the login flow, not just the credentials.
 This means it handles CSRF tokens, dynamic form fields, and JavaScript-based login flows that would break simple credential replay.